Inground Pool Warranties: Critical Questions to Ask Your Builder

 What is a Workmanship Warranty?

-A workmanship warranty is the guarantee a pool builder puts behind their own work.
+A workmanship warranty is the guarantee that a pool builder puts behind their own work.

 Where the manufacturers of the pool shell and pool equipment have their own warranties, the pool builder also must warranty the installation.